 IE Low MIC Utility Tool or ielowutil.exe

-The ielowutil.exe process is a legitimate Microsoft process which is a part of the Internet Explorer.
+The ielowutil.exe process is a legitimate Microsoft process that is a part of the Internet Explorer.
 It is a system file, located in the C:\Program Files\Internet Explorer folder.
 On my Windows 8 x64, it occupies a size of around 220 KB.
 If you open its Properties, you will see it described as Internet Low-Mic Utility Tool.

-The Internet Low MIC Utility Tool is the broker process that handles operations which require processing of low- and medium-integrity process API calls.
+The Internet Low MIC Utility Tool is the broker process that handles operations that require the processing of low- and medium-integrity process API calls.
 This process helps increase security and reduce malware attack vectors.
 In Internet Explorer 8 and later versions, this process acts as a helper process for the Internet Explorer Protected Mode.

 Protected Mode IE separates the temporary/persistent data that IE saves from regular LUA (Limited User Account) IE and elevated IE. This is to prevent cross IE injection paths, keeping users secure.
 However, one of the most significant application compatibility issues remaining with Internet Explorer’s Protected Mode and the low integrity architecture is sharing of cookie data between low and higher integrity processes, says MSDN.